andresitodeguzman/dbase/README.md

 print_r($pie -> union(array(), $bacon));
 ```

-- join
+- joi
-join(string $method, array $cols, DBase $second, array $match) Selects columns from rows in both databases based on a key/value pair matching columns in either database. $method can be one of:
+join(string $method, array $cols, DBase $second, array $match)
+Selects columns from rows in both databases based on a key/value pair matching columns in either database. $method can be one of:

 "inner": only show rows matched between the two databases
 "left": show all rows from acting database, but only matching rows from included database